zelon88/HRCloud2/README.md

 -Compatible with CDN's, multi-domain's, reverse-proxies, multi-server's (single domain or multi-domain), WordPress multi-site, or any combination thereof.

--Compatible with any storage mediaum.
-Removable devices,  virtual machines (VM's), network storage (and NAS devices), RAID arrays, or conventional storage.
+-Compatible with any storage medium.
+Including removable devices,  virtual machines (VM's), network storage (and NAS devices), RAID arrays, or conventional storage.

 # FUTURE CORE FEATURES